Skip to main content

 Currency

-All amounts are displayed in this currency.
-Enter salary values in the same.
+All amounts use this currency.
+Enter salaries in the same units.

 Meeting schedule